11ume/kable/README.md

 **Kable** — Is a decentralized discovery service and load balancer system for Node.js
 <br>

 > An simple and pretty alternative to others centralized systems which involve complex architectures.
-> You should not worry about management separately of a load balancer, or a name resolution server, neither of service discovery system.
 <br>

 **why?**